rolandjlevy/js-interactive-circle-trail/README.md

 # Interactive Circle Trail

-> Click and drag to see a trail of fading circles
+> Click and drag to see a trail of fading circles.
+Made with just 10 lines of JavaScript

 ### Links 🔗
 - [See the demo](https://js-interactive-circle-trail.rolandjlevy.repl.co)